AkshitIreddy/Interactive-LLM-Powered-NPCs/README.md

-# Interactive LLM Powered NPCs ✨: Enabling Realistic Dynamic Dialogue with LLM-Powered NPCs in Any Game 🎮🤖🚀
+# Interactive LLM Powered NPCs: Enabling Realistic Dynamic Dialogue with LLM-Powered NPCs in Any Game

 ## Overview 😄📜